DylanMeeus/springboot_jwt_blog/_posts/2016-04-06-authentication-in-go.markdown

 ---

-Go or Golang is a programming language developed by Google for building modern software.
+Golang or simply Go is a programming language developed by Google for building modern software.
 Go is a language designed to get stuff done efficiently and fast.
-The key benefits of Go include:
+The key benefits of Golang include:

 * Strongly typed and garbage collected.
 * Blazing fast compile times.